Please see below for answers to some of our frequently asked questions. If you cannot find an answer to your question please contact us.

-Of course.
-There is no obligation to stay in the accommodation on offer from Imperial.
+Currently there is no obligation to stay in the accommodation available at Imperial College.

-There are scholarships available for the summer school which will cover the full cost of the tuition fees (maximum of two).
-To apply for a scholarship you must first complete the application form for the summer school, then you must submit the scholarship application form.
+There are scholarships available for the Summer School which will cover the full cost of the tuition fees (maximum of two available).
+To apply for a scholarship you must first complete the application form for the Summer School, then you must submit the scholarship application form.

 Are there any discounts available?

 We offer group booking discounts for students from the same university wishing to attend the programme.
-If 5 or more students register to attend there will be a discount of £700.
-If 10 or more students register this discount increases to £800 per student.
-So apply to attend with your friends today!
+If five or more students register to attend there will be a discount of £700.
+If ten or more students register this discount increases to £800 per student.

 How do I pay the tuition fee?